L. Joan Dallas Registered MBACP, MSc Counselling Psychology, PG Dip TA Studies

 Other areas of counselling I deal with

 - The experience of living with difference and diversity in relationships e.g. parenting styles, friendships, work/study environments.

 £45 for a 50 minute session.

-£30 for students undertaking counselling/psychotherapy training.
+£30 for students undertaking counselling/psychotherapy training and NHS employees.